mnfst/manifest/README.md

 </p>

 > [!NOTE]
-> Manifest is in the Proof of Concept phase (PoC).
-We are currently developing the first stable version.
+> Manifest is on BETA.
 We would love to have your feedback !
 If something do not work as expected, please [open a Github issue](https://github.com/mnfst/manifest/issues/new/choose).
 For any other thing, let us know trough [The Manifest Discord channel](https://discord.com/invite/FepAked3W7).

 [Manifest](https://manifest.build) is the simplest **BaaS (Backend As A Service)** you will find.